My titanic inspired “swim dress”

 Be sure to remove the robe belt and cut off any belts loops and ties.
 Narrow the sleeves if they are too baggy.
 Traditional sleeves were snug to the skin.
 Most likely, the robe you find will have baggy “Kimono” style sleeves.
 These will still look good without alteration.
 The choice is up to you and your sewing skills.

 Add a large flower or brooch to the front sash.
 Jewelry such as a fancy gold or jeweled necklaces and hair combs can elevate a plain dress nicely.
-Wear lace gloves at all times (except when eating) and wear a large brimmed hat for outdoor events (think Kentucky Derby style).
-A parasol in lieu of a hat is also a nice touch.
-Shoes can be leather boots with a heel, ballet slippers, mules, or low Mary Jane shoes.
+Long pearl or faceted bead necklaces were also trendy.

 DIY Titanic Dress Examples